The Glory (Olamide album): Critical reception

-Joey Akan of Pulse Nigeria praised the Glory for its honest portrayal of Olamide's street roots and lyrical prowess, noting that "he wins for effort... and above all, he wins for the streets," though he remarked that the album still fell short of being a classic street project.
+Sabo Kpade, writing for OkayAfrica, said the album showed Olamide "now at the height of his powers," further calling it "a victory lap" and "a survey of all he's achieved so far," and adding that it "cements what few doubted about Olamide's ascendancy."
+Joey Akan of Pulse Nigeria praised The Glory for its honest portrayal of Olamide's street roots and lyrical prowess, noting that "he wins for effort... and above all, he wins for the streets," though he added that it was still "far from a being a classic project."
 He gave it a rating of 3.5 out of 5.
-Will Fred of YNaija praised the Glory for its thematic simplicity, strong production, and Olamide’s return to his rap roots, noting that "critics... can finally point to the Glory and consider it the one fine moment where Olamide almost had it all together."
-Wilfred Okiche of 360nobs described the Glory as a career reawakening for Olamide, marking a return to his rap roots and showcasing lyrical depth, precise production, and heartfelt themes.
-Praising tracks like "Letter to Milli" and "Journey of a Thousand Miles," Okiche concluded that the Glory is “the one fine moment where Olamide almost had it all together.”
-Osareme Edeoghon of Music in Africa described the Glory as Olamide's most stylish rap album of 2016, highlighting his commitment to local collaborations and themes that explore his legacy and societal issues, noting that "no matter what we do, they'll never respect us."
+In a review for YNaija, Wilfred Okiche praised The Glory for its thematic simplicity, strong production, and Olamide's return to his rap roots, noting that "critics... can finally point to The Glory and consider it the one fine moment where Olamide almost had it all together."
+Osareme Edeoghon of Music in Africa described The Glory as Olamide's most stylish rap album of 2016, highlighting his commitment to local collaborations and themes that explore his legacy and societal issues, noting that "no matter what we do, they'll never respect us."
+Filter Frees Chiagoziem Onyekwena said that The Glory showed Olamide as a "student of the game" who balanced storytelling and gratitude, calling the album "unique" and highlighting its "forthrightness" and "inspirational" themes.
+He concluded that it demonstrated Olamide's focus on crafting full projects rather than relying solely on hits, and rated it a 69%.